probot/probot.github.io/_apps/screenshot-bot.md

 branches-ignore: []
 ```

-## What bot can do? :bulb:
+## What can the bot do? :bulb:

--   Holds first PR comment.
-    All workflow updates edit already existing bot comment.
+-  Posts an initial comment in the PR and updates it as workflows are run.
-    No endless stream of comments from bot!
+   No endless stream of comments from the bot!
--   Sets loading state comment when PR is opened or new commits are pushed to PR.
+-   Sets loading state in a comment when the PR is opened or when new commits are pushed.
     ![loading-demo](https://raw.githubusercontent.com/taiga-family/argus/refs/heads/main/.demo/loading.png)
--   Downloads artifacts from workflow with tests, finds screenshots diffs images, and pins them to the tests failure report.
+-   Downloads artifacts from workflows with tests, finds screenshots diffs images, and pins them to the tests failure report.
     ![error-report-demo](https://raw.githubusercontent.com/taiga-family/argus/refs/heads/main/.demo/error-report.png)
--   Removes all uploaded images (for current PR) after closing pull request.
+-   Removes all uploaded images (for the current PR) after closing the pull request.
     ![closed-pr-demo](https://raw.githubusercontent.com/taiga-family/argus/refs/heads/main/.demo/pr-closed.png)

 ## About Permissions :closed_lock_with_key:

-If you use bot as GitHub Action it is required to provide `permissions` property in your `yml` file.<br>
+If you use the bot as a GitHub Action, it is required to provide the `permissions` property in your `yml` file.<br>
-If you use bot as GitHub App it asks for some permissions at the beginning of the bot's installation.<br>
+If you use the bot as a GitHub App, it will ask for some permissions at the beginning of the bot's installation.<br>
-All requested permissions are really needed, and we do not ask for more permissions than necessary.
+All requested permissions are necessary, and we do not ask for more permissions than needed.

 #### Permissions

 Bot requires the following repository's **permissions**:

--   `actions: read` - to get list of workflow run artifacts and download these artifacts.
+-   `actions: read` - to get the list of workflow run artifacts and download those artifacts.
--   `contents: write` - to create new branch for storage of screenshot diffs images
+-   `contents: write` - to create a new branch for the storage of screenshot diffs images
-    and to ability to upload/delete these screenshot diffs images.
+    and to have the ability to upload/delete these screenshot diffs images.
 -   `metadata: read` - mandatory for Github App.
 -   `pull_requests: write` - to create/edit PR's comment with bot's tests reports.

 #### Events

-Bot listens to the following repository's **events**:
+The bot listens to the following repository **events**:

--   `pull_request` — bot listens to pull request closing to delete all saved screenshots for current closed PR.
+-   `pull_request` — bot listens to the `pull request.closed` event in order to delete all saved screenshots for the closed PR.
--   `workflow_run` — bot listens to workflow completion to download artifacts and send tests report as PR comment.
+-   `workflow_run` — bot listens to the `workflow_run.completed` event in order to download artifacts and send tests report as PR comment.